Guac Camera Troubleshooting

 7. Select Shutter Speed

-8. Choose a Shutter Speed slower than 1/320
+8. Choose a shutter speed slower than 1/320

 Note: Setting the shutter speed too slow may cause captures to look blurry.